Launch of Chemical Engineering Program at the Syed Babar Ali School of Science and Engineering (SBASSE)

 The Lahore University of Management Sciences (LUMS) established the School of Science and Engineering (later named as the Syed Babar Ali School of Science and Engineering – SBASSE) in 2008 with four year BS degree programs in biology, chemistry, computer science, mathematics, electrical engineering and physics.
 A group of prominent academicians and industrialists were invited to serve on an Advisory Board to assist with the development of this School.
 The idea was to bring about a paradigm shift in the quality of science and engineering education and research in Pakistan.
 These programs have attracted excellent research active faculty who, with constant support from the LUMS management, are working to make this dream a reality.
 The School has been highly successful in achieving its goals as is evident from the quality of graduates and their placements in top-notch organizations and graduate programs in some of the world’s best universities including Harvard, Stanford, MIT, Caltech, Princeton, UC Berkeley, Oxford, and Cambridge.
 Another important indicator of the success of the School is the quality of research output in terms of high quality publications in prominent journals (including Nature and Science publishing groups) by the SSE faculty.

-SSE is planning on expanding by launching undergraduate and graduate programs in other disciplines.
+Since 2018, SSE is working on expanding by launching undergraduate and graduate programs in other disciplines.
 During the 2017 Advisory Board meeting at LUMS, it was agreed that a committee of prominent academicians and industrialists be formed to plan the introduction of Chemical Engineering in SBASSE.
 Since much of the research within the Chemistry Department at SBASSE is of applied nature, the Advisory Board also recommended including Chemical Engineering within this department and changing the name of the Department of Chemistry to the Department of Chemistry and Chemical Engineering.
-This concept has received strong support from the Dean, the Vice Chancellor and the Management Committee of LUMS.
+This concept received strong support from the Dean, the Vice Chancellor and the Management Committee of LUMS.

 Vision and Proposal